juliangut/docker-phpdev/README.md

 ![xDebug configuration](img_xdebug_config.jpg)

-* Port must be the same previously defined in `XDEBUG_REMOTE_PORT`
+* Port must be the same previously defined in `XDEBUG_REMOTE_PORT` environment variable
 * If you're using PHP_FPM image version remember port 9000 has already been taken by PHP-FPM itself, use 9001 or any other you please instead

 ##### Create a server

 ![server configuration](img_server_config.jpg)

-* Server name will be used later so make it distinctive
+* Server name will be used later so make it stand out
 * Host and port must be the same set in built-in server.
-You could use 0.0.0.0 to allow any host
+You you can use "0.0.0.0" to allow any host
 * Map your project root to container location (/app)

 ##### Start listening for xDebug connections